mhamas/apify-demo-pycon-vilnius-2025/README.md

 Now you are ready to try out your Actor!

 ### 4.4 Trying out the very simple version
-Before running the Actor, you need to build it, to create an image that will later be executed upon runtime.
-Once, you Actor is built, start it.
-Check the "Input" tab before, to make sure you have correctly pre-populated input with the Python day URL.
-This is prefilled from the "prefill" property you added in "input_schema.json".
+Before running the Actor, you need to build it to create an image that will later be executed at runtime.
+Once your Actor is built, start it.
+Check the "Input" tab to make sure you have correctly pre-populated the input with the Python day URL.
+This is prefilled from the `prefill` property you added in `input_schema.json`.

-Your current implementation is executing "request_handler" for each "start_url" (by default single one for the Python day).
+Your current implementation is executing `request_handler` for each `start_url` (by default single one for the Python day).
 Then, it's simply printing the URL to the log.
-You might see the log duplicated, as one is appended with extra system message.
+You might see the log duplicated, as one is appended with an extra system message.

 ![Seeing first log](images/4d_seeing_first_log.png)

 ### 4.5 Extracting speakers and their talk titles
-In this part, let's modify the "request_handler" function to actually extract the the speaker name and talk title from the page, into "speaker_name" and "talk_title" variables.
-Let's also parse out which "day" this is from the url (python day in our example).
+In this part, let's modify the `request_handler` function to actually extract the speaker name and talk title from the page into `speaker_name` and `talk_title` variables.
+Let's also parse out which `day` this is from the `url` (Python day in our example).
 Feel free to use BeautifulSoup docs, Google, or any LLM tool you fancy.

-Add the end of the handler, add following snippet to push each datapoint into the dataset (kind of a table associated with the run).
+Add the end of the handler, add the following snippet to push each datapoint into the dataset (kind of a table associated with the run).
 ```python
 await Actor.push_data({
     'speaker_name': speaker_name,